Will the COVID-19 lockdown be extended: Here is what to expect

 Testing will be further ramped up and stringent curbs could be imposed in some cities, which have been reporting a high number of cases.
 While there would substantial easing of curbs in many parts of the countries, those areas which are reporting a high number of cases could be further contained.

 There are deliberations on various issues, which also include opening up of malls.
 While no decision has been taken, officials are discussing whether malls could be opened at least in the green zones.
-The thrust post May 31 when lockdown 4.0 comes to an end would be on containing the spread of the pandemic.
+The thrust post-May 31 when lockdown 4.0 comes to an end would be on containing the spread of the pandemic.
 The challenges are still there and it is not the right time to relax.
-Social distancing norms and other health protocols will have to be followed an official told OneIndia.
+Social distancing norms and other health protocols will have to be followed, an official told OneIndia.
 States would also have to continue playing a big role.
 The idea would be to both contain the spread and also continue to revive economic activity, the officer cited above said.

 Lockdown could not have gone on forever says NITI Aayog member